Beveridge & Diamond Constitutional Environmental Law Writing Competition

-ELI's writing competition, which is now in its ninth year and still the only one of its kind, draws essays from students at law schools nationwide.
-The eight winners to date have hailed from Georgia State University College of Law, the University of Maryland School of Law, Yale Law School, the University of Southern California School of Law, Rutgers School of Law-Camden, Washington and Lee University School of Law, the University of Vermont Law School, and Suffolk University School of Law.
+ELI's writing competition, which is now in its tenth year and still the only one of its kind, draws essays from students at law schools nationwide.
+The nine winners to date have hailed from Wayne State University Law School, Georgia State University College of Law, the University of Maryland School of Law, Yale Law School, the University of Southern California School of Law, Rutgers School of Law-Camden, Washington and Lee University School of Law, the University of Vermont Law School, and Suffolk University School of Law.
 We have acknowledged runner-up essays from a range of additional law schools.

 ELI is pleased to administer the competition in partnership with the National Association of Environmental Law Societies, a coalition of over 50 law student groups that aims to connect, educate, and inspire the next generation of environmental leaders.